3

 The problem some will have with this question is that you have assumed that the Kingdom of Heaven and the Kingdom of God are the same.

 The Kingdom of Heaven is an earthly kingdom.
 One that has a physical King on a physical (aka ‘real’) throne.
-And that king is Messiah.
+And that king is the Messiah.
 This kingdom is for those ‘in the flesh’.
 And Jesus came to offer himself as the Messiah.
 But He was rejected by the Jewish leaders.

 The Kingdom of God is within you.

-LUKE 17:21 nor will they say, ‘See here!’ or ‘See there!’
+nor will they say, ‘See here!’ or ‘See there!’
 For indeed, the kingdom of God is within you.”

-JOHN 3:3 Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
+Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”

 Because the Kingdom of God is within you - it’s spiritual, unlike the kingdom of heaven which is for the flesh.

 Many of Jesus’s early parables were kingdom (of Heaven) parables - and they highlighted ‘works’, doing the right ‘thing’, that is, living ‘right’ - in the flesh.
 Living ‘right’ here on earth.
-And via this you are then ‘seen’ as righteous.
-Where as in the Kingdom of God, righteousness comes by faith.
+And via this, you are then ‘seen’ as righteous.
+Whereas in the Kingdom of God, righteousness comes by faith.
 (Which also results in right living!).

-ROMANS 14:17 For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.
+For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.

 The Kingdom of Heaven is a future event.
 Because the Jews rejected the King.
 But this will be - this will come, during the Millennium reign, Christ on earth, on the throne, in Jerusalem.
 (Reminder - I stated this view is a view some have).